Black Reconstruction in America: Context and inception

 Du Bois' first published writing on Reconstruction was a 1901 Atlantic Monthly essay entitled "The Freedmen's Bureau", which was reprinted as the essay "Of the Dawn of Freedom" in his 1903 book The Souls of Black Folk.
 He also wrote about Reconstruction in his 1924 book The Gift of Black Folk.
 He wrote a more extensive essay on the topic entitled "Reconstruction and Its Benefits", which was first delivered to the American Historical Association in December 1909 in New York City.
 Albert Bushnell Hart, one of his former professors at Harvard University, sent him money to attend the conference.
 William Archibald Dunning, leader of what was called the Dunning School that developed at Columbia University, heard Du Bois' presentation and praised his paper, according to Du Bois.
 The essay was published in the July 1910 issue of The American Historical Review, but had little influence at the time.

 The academic consensus at this time portrayed black enfranchisement and Reconstruction governments in the south as a failure.
 A view had collected around James Pike's work, The Prostrate State (1878), written shortly after Reconstruction ended.
 He contended there were no benefits from Reconstruction.
 Woodrow Wilson's Division and Reunion, 1829–1889 (1893), and James Ford Rhodes' History of the United States from the Compromise of 1850 (1906) denigrated African-American contributions during that period, reflecting attitudes of white supremacy in a period when most blacks and many poor whites had been disenfranchised across the South.
 James Wilford Garner's Reconstruction in Mississippi (1901), Walter L. Fleming's Civil War and Reconstruction in Alabama (1905), Thomas Staples' Reconstruction in Arkansas, 1862–1874 (1923), and Charles William Ramsdell's Reconstruction in Texas (1910) were works by Dunning followers, most of whom had positions in history at Southern universities.

 After the publication of Claude Bowers' The Tragic Era: The Revolution after Lincoln, which promoted the Dunning school view, in 1929, Anna Julia Cooper wrote to Du Bois and asked him to write a response.
-In 1930, Du Bois wrote to the Julius Rosenwald Fund to request funding for two books, including one on Reconstruction.
+In 1931, Du Bois received funding to the Julius Rosenwald Fund funding for two books, including one on Reconstruction.
 In 1931, he wrote to Alfred Harcourt—whose publishing firm Harcourt, Brace and Howe would later publish the book—outlining the theses of what would become Black Reconstruction.